Thomas Clay

-Tommy Clay (19 November 1892 – 21 February 1949) was a professional footballer who played fullback for Leicester Fosse (the original name for Leicester City), Tottenham Hotspur and England during the 1910s and 1920s.
+Thomas Clay (19 November 1892 – 21 February 1949) was a professional footballer who played fullback for Leicester Fosse (the original name for Leicester City), Tottenham Hotspur and England during the 1910s and 1920s.

 Biography

 Football career

 Thomas Clay joined Leicester Fosse in April 1911 and made his first appearance for the team against Bradford Park Avenue F.C. on 11 November that year, having previously made a name for himself for local side Belvoir Sunday School Juniors.

 Tommy came to the attention of Tottenham during an FA Cup tie between the two sides in 1914.
 Together with teammate Harry Sparrow he was signed by Spurs following the match.
 Tommy played for Spurs throughout the First World War participating in 107 friendly matches.
 He captained the side in 1920 when it won the Second division title.
 In March 1921 he kept a clean sheet as stand-in goalkeeper in a 1 – 0 victory over Sunderland.
 Later the same year, although not captain, he played in the 1921 FA Cup Final.
 He continued to play for Tottenham, totting-up 318 league appearances (23 goals) and 33 FA Cup matches (1 goal), until May 1929 when he became player-coach at Northfleet club with close associations with Tottenham.
-In August 1930 he was appointed coach of newly formed amateur team, Bedouins, and in 1931/32 season he coached St Albans City.
+In August 1930 he was appointed coach of newly formed amateur team, Bedouins, and in 1931–32 season he coached St Albans City.